My Gluten-free Kitchen

 Instant Pot Rice and Beans Recipe

 Perfect for summer when you don’t want to heat up the oven, pull out your Instant Pot for these pressure cooker rice and beans!
 With peppers and enchilada sauce, this Mexican flavor inspired combo makes a perfect gluten-free dip or filling for burritos.
-Today’s recipe includes Hatch Chiles and is sponsored by Albertsons as part of their Hatch Chiles event.
-I love my local Albertsons Market Street and Albertsons on Broadway locations and all the fun events they have year-round!

 Beans and Rice Dip or Burrito Filling made in Instant Pot

-Instead of heating up my oven, I opted to make keep the kitchen cool and instead use my pressure cooker (Instant Pot) to make it.
+This time, instead of heating up my oven, I opted to make keep the kitchen cool and instead use my pressure cooker (Instant Pot) to make it.
 These Instant Pot Rice and Beans turned out perfectly on my first try at converting this recipe from an oven recipe.

 Gluten-free Rice Beans and Peppers Dip made in Instant Pot

 This Mexican rice and beans recipe makes for a unique and hearty dip.
 When we have company, I’ll put it out with chips and sometimes guacamole or chopped avocado to just enjoy this way.
+Another good dip to put out alongside this is my gluten-free cheesy bean dip too!

 Other times, I’ll put it out in a big bowl like this and we’ll fill up taco shells for gluten-free burritos.
 It’s such a great gluten-free burrito filling!
 Plus any leftovers can be enjoyed with chips the next day.